mrimann/VagrantTYPO3Flow/README.md

 -----------------

 - MySQL server (user: *root*, password *vagrant*)
-- PHP (FPM)
+- PHP
-- Apache with mass vHost config (see below)
+- Apache with mass vHost config
-- phpMyAdmin (*http://192.168.42.42/phpmyadmin/* - or any other "domain" that points to this IP)
+- phpMyAdmin (http://192.168.42.42/phpmyadmin/ - or any other "domain" that points to this IP)

 TODO:
 -----